Study Abroad

 Great for international reputation

-Currently ranked the best university in New Zealand, the University of Auckland is truly international: 73% of its student body comes from countries other than New Zealand.
+Currently ranked as the number 1 university in New Zealand, the University of Auckland is truly international: 20% of its student body comes from countries other than New Zealand.
 As the largest university in New Zealand with around 40,000 students, you’ll find a lively and diverse campus and top-quality educational programming.
-The University of Auckland is ranked 15th in the world for its commitment to the United Nations’ Sustainable Development Goals.
+The University of Auckland is ranked 15th in the world for its commitment to the United Nations’ Sustainable Development Goals

 Over a quarter of all New Zealand residents reside in Auckland, making it the country's most populous city.
 Auckland has a vibrant nightlife, with a large number of bars, clubs, and restaurants in the city center.
 The spectrum of options from laid-back, outdoor venues to multi-story dance clubs allows students to find a place where they feel comfortable letting loose after a week of classes.